9 Easy Solutions: How to Get Rid of Sweat Bees

 Essential Oils

 Take any of the essential oils listed above and dilute them with water, then them onto your skin.
 Alternatively, use an essential oil burner placed in the areas to be treated.
-This is a great way to enjoy the pleasant aroma of the oils and keep your living space bee-free.

 If you want to take your natural repellent to the next level, you could add the essential oils to an at-home candle kit.
 Burn these beautiful candles in glass jars on your outdoor dining table.